Smith Wildcat Review

 The Wildcat blew us away with its comfort and versatility of fit.
 We loved this model's feel so much that we couldn't help but award it our highest possible score in this metric.
-These glasses have a soft and flexible frame that can easily expand to fit most head sizes without squeezing the head.
-We had no issues with headaches, ear pain, or discomfort of any kind on long rides.
+These glasses have a soft, flexible frame that can easily expand to fit most head sizes without squeezing the head.
+We had no issues with headaches, ear pain, or discomfort on long rides.
 The adjustable nose piece moves vertically and has two width settings to fit well on most nose shapes, while soft, hydrophilic megol rubber yields grippy and comfortable contact points at the nose, ears, and temples.
-None of our testers had any complaints about the versatility of the Wildcat's fit.
+None of our testers complained about the versatility of the Wildcat's fit.

-At 32-grams, the Wildcat all but disappears from your consciousness while out on the road or trail.
-The soft contact points and flexible frame make it easy to forget you're wearing sunglasses at all, especially when using the clear lens.
-The off-your-face fit and great airflow of this model mean that it never feels hot or claustrophobic like some other goggle-esque sunglasses can.
-The design prevents contact at the forehead, brow, or cheekbones that can cause discomfort over time.
-If comfort is your biggest consideration when searching for a pair of sunglasses, we would recommend this model in a heartbeat.
+At 32-grams, the Wildcat disappears from your consciousness while on the road or trail.
+The soft contact points and flexible frame make it easy to forget you're wearing sunglasses, especially when using a clear lens.
+This model's off-your-face fit and great airflow mean that it never feels hot or claustrophobic like some other goggle-esque sunglasses can.
+The design prevents contact at the forehead, brow, or cheekbones, which can cause discomfort over time.
+If comfort is your biggest consideration when searching for a pair of sunglasses, we recommend this model in a heartbeat.

-Due to their roomy fit away from the face, these glasses don't provide quite as much wind protection in high-speed situations as some of the other models in our test.
-On some high-speed descents, we noticed a bit of swirling wind interference behind the lenses.
-It was nothing like the tear-inducing, squint-for-your-life wind speed that you get when descending without glasses, but it was enough to make you blink a few times, which can be a nuisance when a situation requires full focus.
+Due to their roomy fit away from the face, these glasses don't provide as much wind protection in high-speed situations as some of the other models in our test.
+We noticed some swirling wind interference behind the lenses on some high-speed descents.
+It was nothing like the tear-inducing, squint-for-your-life wind speed you get when descending without glasses, but it was enough to make you blink a few times, which can be a nuisance when a situation requires full focus.
 Despite this small coverage hiccup, we think the Wildcat provides fantastic coverage for most situations and activity types, though we feel there are better options for road cycling.

-The Wildcat's frame was noteworthy among models that we tested.
+The Wildcat's frame was noteworthy among the tested models.
 Its TR90 and TPU hybrid thermoplastic construction is soft and flexible without being flimsy.
-A bit of digging taught us that TR90 is known for being a lightweight material that provides toughness and durability, and this definitely rang true throughout our testing.
+A bit of digging taught us that TR90 is known for being a lightweight material that provides toughness and durability, and this rang true throughout our testing.
 The frame is flexible but also holds its shape after bending or twisting.
 This material quality allows for a minimalist body that doesn't get in the way or block your field of vision.

-The flexibility of the Wildcat's frame makes swapping lenses a quick task.
-Moving from the Chromapop Red Mirror to the clear lens, the first time took us only a few seconds.
-The frame easily bends to clear the lens then pops back into shape to accommodate the new one, and when the lens is properly secured in the frame, it doesn't move or pop at all.
-We swapped lenses multiple times throughout our testing and didn't notice any worsening of the fit within the frame.
+The flexibility of the Wildcat frame makes swapping lenses quick.
+Moving from the Chromapop Red Mirror to the clear lens the first time took us only a few seconds.
+The frame easily bends to clear the lens, then pops back into shape to accommodate the new one, and when the lens is properly secured in the frame, it doesn't move or pop at all.
+We swapped lenses multiple times throughout our testing and noticed no worsening of the fit within the frame.

-A pair of sunglasses can look nice, fit well, and provide good optics, but if they don't perform in the field, they're useless.
+A pair of sunglasses can look nice, fit well, and provide good optics, but they're useless if they don't perform in the field.
 The Wildcat held up incredibly well to our field testing and didn't raise any serious question marks.
-The quality fit and light weight meant that we had no problems with them rattling out of position, even while mountain biking on super rough singletrack or trail running down technical descents.
+The quality fit and light weight meant we had no problems with them rattling out of position, even while mountain biking on super rough singletrack or trail running down technical descents.
 They stick in place so well that most of our testers reported never having to reach up and adjust the glasses on their face once they had adjusted the nose piece to their preference.

 Throughout our testing, we didn't experience any problems with these glasses fogging, and we had minimal issues with sweat.
-Fogging can be a huge problem with some of the more face-hugging models, but the Wildcat's open design negates the issue.
-The away-from-the-face fit creates enough airflow that no matter the conditions, and even when stopping directly after hard efforts, the lenses don't fog up.
-The distance between the upper part of the frame and your brow allows most sweat to run down your nose the same way that it would without glasses.
+Fogging can be a huge problem with some of the more face-hugging models, but Wildcat has an open design that negates the issue.
+The away-from-the-face fit creates enough airflow that, no matter the conditions, the lenses don't fog up even when stopping directly after hard efforts.
+The distance between the upper part of the frame and your brow allows most sweat to run down your nose the same way it would without glasses.
 There were only a few instances under hard efforts where our testers had sweat drip onto the lens of the glasses, but in these cases, the hydrophobic lens coating did an excellent job of letting the sweat roll off and keeping the field of vision clear.

 Like most goggle-style performance glasses these days, the Wildcat has a retro styling that harkens back to the 80s.
-While any model with this much coverage is going to stand out, we think the Wildcat represents a less flashy option to some of the gaudier goggle-style glasses out there.
+While any model with this much coverage will stand out, the Wildcat represents a less flashy option to some gaudier goggle-style glasses.
 They're a great-looking pair of glasses without calling too much attention, and we think they're versatile enough to fit with a wide variety of style senses.

-The Wildcat comes standard with a rigid zippered case that provides fantastic storage.
-Inside the case is a sturdy foam pad with slots cut out for storing both the glasses and their extra lens along with a soft cleaning and storage bag.
+The Wildcat has a rigid zippered case that provides fantastic storage.
+Inside the case is a sturdy foam pad with slots cut out for storing both the glasses and their extra lens, along with a soft cleaning and storage bag.
 Our only complaint with this quality case is that it might be too big to lug along in a suitcase or backpack when storage space is tight.
 Otherwise, we're impressed with the case's well-thought-out design and quality.

-Smith's Wildcat was a tester favorite throughout the review process, and it took top honors in our test.
-With its light, comfortable frame, high-coverage Chromapop lens, and stellar performance, we think that it's a fantastic option and a great value for anyone in the market for cycling sunglasses.
+Smith's Wildcat was a tester's favorite throughout the review process, and it took top honors in our test.
+With its light, comfortable frame, high-coverage Chromapop lens, and stellar performance, we think it's a fantastic option and an excellent value for anyone in the market for cycling sunglasses.
+It comes highly recommended.